openvinotoolkit/model_server/docs/docker_container.md

 {"specific": { "versions":[1, 3] }} # server will serve only 1 and 3 versions of given model
 {"all": {}} # server will serve all available versions of given model
 ```

+## Update server state

+Server is able to update his status while running.
+You can both add new versions and delete old ones.
+The server is unable to update the replaced version.
+In order to achieve such a state, first remove the old version and then add its upgraded version

+In default mode server is searching updates of model in 1 second interval.
+It's can be changed by setting env `FILE_SYSTEM_POLL_WAIT_SECONDS`.